Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Method

 \subsection{Multi-Modal Scene Graph Generation}

-In this section, we introduce the fusion of audio and visual features, along with the newly designed Scene Graph Decoder for triplet extraction in the scene graph, and present the process of relationship triplet selection.

-\textbf{Feature Fusion.} To comprehensively capture all potential relationships within the scene graph, we intentionally exclude question-related textual features from the model input and instead focus solely on fusing visual and auditory modalities.
+In this section, we introduce the fusion of audio and visual features, along with the newly designed Scene Graph Decoder for triplet extraction in the scene graph, and describe the process of relationship triplet selection.\\ \textbf{Feature Fusion.} To comprehensively capture all potential relationships within the scene graph, we intentionally exclude question-related textual features from the model input and instead focus solely on fusing visual and auditory modalities.
 Incorporating textual information may introduce bias or unintended priors that could interfere with accurate scene graph prediction.
 Specifically, we employ cross-attention (CA) and self-attention (SA) mechanisms to fuse visual features $F_v$ and audio features $F_a$ as follows:

 where $\mathrm{CA}$ and $\mathrm{SA}$ denote cross-attention and self-attention, respectively.
 The tensors $F'_v, F'_a \in \mathbb{R}^{T \times D}$ represent the enhanced visual and audio features.
 To achieve finer spatial granularity and detailed object property identification, we concatenate \( {F'_v} \) and \( {F'_a} \), and apply cross-attention using the concatenated feature as the query and patch-level visual features ${F_p}$ as the key and value, formulated as: